jessev14/Multiattack-5e/README.md

 * addChatMessageContextOptions
 * applyChatCardDamage

-All above functions are copy + pasted into a "ready" hook callback.
+All above functions are copy + pasted from their respective sources.
 They are then edited (including function name) to produce the MA5e features.
 As such, changes to the above functions in future updates may result in MA5e behaving differently than the rest of the system (or breaking entirely).

 Some changes to the above functions are extremely minor, so calls to the original functions may be implemented in a future release to add some protection from the module breaking between updates.